w3c/wai-media-guide/sign-languages.md

 For most people who are Deaf, sign language is their native language, and some do not read or understand written language well.

+Not everyone who is Deaf knows sign languages, especially if they became Deaf later in life.

 Note that there are different sign languages in different regions and countries; for example, American Sign Language (ASL), British Sign Language (BSL), and Auslan (Australian Sign Language) are all different.

 Sign language is not required to meet most minimum accessibility standards.